 The common goldeneye is a diving duck that will stay underwater for around a minute while searching for food.
 Males have a dark green to almost black head with white cheek patches and bright yellow eyes.
 They have a white or off-white body with black along the back and tail.
 Females have a tawny brown head with light yellow eyes, a white neck collar, and a grayish or tan body.

 They are cavity nesters, which means they make their nests in hollows and nesting boxes.
 These birds thrive in areas where hollow trees are not cut down.
 They overwinter in Arkansas, and while flying, their wings make a distinctive whistling sound.
-Otherwise, they are quiet ducks that are not prone to make much noise.
+Otherwise, they are quiet ducks that don’t make much noise.

 This diving duck has a steep forehead, rounded skull, and a grayish bill with a black tip.
 Females are tan or brown with a lighter-colored face and black eyes.
 Males have a cinnamon-colored head with bright yellow eyes, black breast, and gray body.